Information, resources and training to help parents ensure their child can reach full potential.

 Dyslexia Friendly Awards

-Our dyslexia friendly awards cultivate and promote best practice within education and the workplace for people with dyslexia
+Our Dyslexia Friendly Quality Marks cultivate and promote best practice within education and the workplace for people with dyslexia

 For students who have graduated from our Level 5 and Level 7 accredited courses.
 Our students become part of the BDA’s family and, as an alumnus, we want to develop and nurture that life-long relationship.